distantcam/Pirac/docs/index.md

 # Pirac Documentation
-Pirac is a Reactive based MVVM framework for WPF.
+Pirac is a reactive based MVVM library for WPF.

 ## Quickstart